Overwhelmed by your chaotic day and sleep-deprived cause your Baby won’t sleep?

 Whenever we take a long walk, she is super tired after we get back home.
 So I lay her down for her last nap of the day which usually is between 60-90 Minutes.
 During that time, I continue to work on my blog post, create images for Pinterest, and go through my social media.

 03:30 p.m. – 04:30 p.m.

 After a clean diaper and a bottle of milk, the most active time of our daily baby schedule begins.
 Now I really try to entertain and challenge her as much as possible so she can have a good, long sleep at night.

 We like to sing, read, play, and jump around.
 I also practice some alone-time-sitting and crawling with her.
 She is always super engaged and awake during that time of the day.

 My husband gets home at around 5 PM, so I will usually start preparing dinner at around 04:30 PM.
 Depending on my daughter’s mood, I will either leave her on the playmat (I can still see her from the kitchen) or let her sit in the high chair right next to me.

 Either way, she always sits in her high chair next to us whenever we are eating dinner.
 We just started our „Baby Led Weaning“ journey and it’s very entertaining watching her discover food.

 05:15 p.m. – 05:45 p.m.

-That’s the time my husband will spend with our daughter alone.
+That’s the time my husband will spend with her alone.
 She either gets a sponge or a full bath and a nice baby massage with some coconut oil.
 After that, he puts on her PJs and reads some books to her.
-During that time, I quickly clean up the kitchen, put away all her toys, and do a quick tidy up.
+During that time, I quickly clean up the kitchen, put away all her toys, and do a quick tidy-up.

 05:45 p.m. – 06:00 p.m.